hyperledger-solang/solang/docs/targets/solana.rst

 System Instructions
 +++++++++++++++++++

-Solana's system instructions enables developers to interact with Solana's System Program.
+Solana's system instructions enable developers to interact with Solana's System Program.
 There are functions to create new accounts, allocate account data, assign accounts to owning programs, transfer lamports from System Program owned accounts and pay transaction fees.
 More information about the functions offered can be found both on `Solana documentation <https://docs.rs/solana-program/1.11.10/solana_program/system_instruction/enum.SystemInstruction.html>`_